 - Serve them with your favorite cream cheese or other favorite bagel toppings (lox and cream cheese sounds pretty great!).

-- These are a great finger food for snacking on the go or enjoying with kids.
+- These are a great finger food for snacking on-the-go or enjoying with kids.

 - This is a very easy and forgiving recipe that is great for beginners just starting to work with sourdough, and even for baking with kids.